SheoranPranshu/Building-Custom-Rom/S01 Setup nomachine for screen share .md

 IV) Enter these details for rules

-a) Name - nomachine-fw
+-a) Name - nomachine-fw
-b)Description - nomachine-fw
+-b)Description - nomachine-fw
-c)logs - off
+-c)logs - off
-d)Target Tags - nomachine-fw
+-d)Target Tags - nomachine-fw
-e)source IPv4 Ranges - 0.0.0.0/0
+-e)source IPv4 Ranges - 0.0.0.0/0
-f)turn on the TCP then in Ports - 4000
+-f)turn on the TCP then in Ports - 4000

 V) Now click on create